qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Opening the print composer provides you with a blank canvas to which you can add the current |qg| map canvas, text labels, images, legends, scalebars, basic shapes, arrows, attribute tables and HTML frames.
-Figure_composer_1_ shows the initial view of the print composer with an activated |checkbox| :guilabel:`Snap to grid` mode but before any elements are added.
+Figure_composer_1_ shows the initial view of the print composer  before any elements are added.

 .. _Figure_composer_1: